john-nanney/iptabs/README.markdown

 	iptabs --knock ssh:444:333:222:111 --no-knock-log

-To set a host, list of hosts, or a network as 'trusted' use the `--whitelist` option (multiple invocations are supported):
+To set a host, list of hosts, or a network as 'trusted' use the `--whitelist` option:

 	iptabs --whitelist 192.168.1.0/24

+Multiple occurences of `--whitelist` on the command line are supported:

 	iptabs --whitelist 10.1.1.2/31,10.1.1.1/32 --dump-to output.sh --whitelist 10.5.0.0/16

 Be very careful with this option, it bypassses everything, including port specifiers and sshguard.
 Whitelisting is only supported for IPv4 for now.